-· what are they?
+what are they?

 There are 2 key policy areas, within Invest NI, which relate directly to this policy.
-The drive for entrepreneurship who owns them?
-Invest NI
+The drive for entrepreneurship.

-Promotion of female entrepreneur's
+Promotion of female entrepreneurship

-Craft enterprises to be actively encouraged as key contributors to the development of the growth agenda identified in the Programme for Government: developing confidence, networks and capability within both new and established craft businesses, all vital to the promotion of an entrepreneurial culture.
+New start craft enterprise activity to support the development of the growth agenda identified in the Programme for Government.
+In addition developing confidence, networks and capability within both new and established craft businesses, all vital to the promotion of an entrepreneurial culture with programme impact increasing the economic contribution from the sector.